AdobeDocs/workfront.en/help/classic/manage-work/issues/convert-issues/resolving-and-resolvable-objects.md

 <li><p><strong>Automatically update Resolvable Issue status when the status of the Resolving Object changes:</strong> Select this option to tie the resolution of the original issue to the resolution of its Resolving Object.
 In order for this setting to have any effect, the options to <strong>Keep the original issue and tie its resolution to the task</strong> or<strong>project</strong> must be selected.</p>
 <ul>
 <li>When this setting is enabled, you can create custom statuses with the same key for both issues and projects or tasks.
 When the project or task (as a resolvable object) turns into the custom status, the change also reflects on the status of the issue.
 The status key must be the same for the issue and project or task statuses.</li>
 <li><p>When this setting is disabled, resolving object statuses are automatically set to the default status, instead of the custom ones.
-For more information about the default statuses, see <a href="#syncrhonize-statuses" class="MCXref xref">Synchronize the Status of the Resolvable Object with that of the Resolving Object</a>.</p><note type="note">
+For more information about the default statuses, see <a href="#synchronize-the-status-of-the-resolvable-object-with-that-of-the-resolving-object" class="MCXref xref">Synchronize the Status of the Resolvable Object with that of the Resolving Object</a>.</p><note type="note">
 The default status of the issue is controlled by the status of the project or task, regardless of whether this option is selected or not.
 </note></li>
 </ul></li>